Tag: Gareth Thomas

 The below Parliamentary question was asked by Gareth Thomas on 2016-04-12.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what recent assessment he has made of the threat posed by Daesh in Afghanistan; and if he will make a statement.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, how many meetings the UK Ambassador to Afghanistan has had with non-governmental organisations in that country in the last six months; and if he will make a statement.

 Mr Tobias Ellwood